stachbial/ultimate-windsurfing-experience/README.md

 # ultimate-windsurfing-experience
 This is the first 'big' project I have ever made, that basically started my adventure with programming.
-A 2d game written in c++ using SFML library, which was my project on programming classes.
+A 2d game written in c++ using SFML library, which was my final project on programming classes.
 I have never developed it further since I had submitted it at uni.
 There are lots of possible fixes or refactoring ideas, but I chose to continue on learning by making new projects.
 For now I have no plans on changing it, as it has quite sentimental value for me:)